LeFishe/piratedgames-megathread/README.md

 More trusted DNS providers can be found [here](https://www.privacytools.io/providers/dns/).

-NOTE: I don't recommend you using CloudFare DNS or your ISP's DNS for pirating as they can spy on what you are browsing on.
+NOTE: **I don't recommend you using CloudFare DNS or your ISP's DNS for pirating as they can spy on what you are browsing on.
+You can get caught from your ISP.**

 ## **VPNs:**